ahmadiehsan/personal_docs/docs/mathematics/probability_theory_and_statistics/variance.md

 ## Description

-Whereas expectation provides a measure of centrality, the variance of a random variable quantifies the spread of that random variable's distribution.
-The variance is the average value of the squared difference between the random variable and its expectation.

-Variance is a measure of dispersion, meaning it is a measure of how far a set of numbers is spread out from their average value.
+Variance is a statistical measure that quantifies the amount of variation or dispersion of a set of data points around its mean (average) value.
+It essentially indicates how spread out the data is.

+A higher variance suggests that the data points are more scattered, while a lower variance indicates that the data points are clustered closer to the mean.

 <img src="image1.jpg" style="width:4.5in" />

+!!! info

+    High variance is better than low variance **because that feature carries more meaning**, as long as it’s meaningful and not just outliers.

 ## Formula